ABOUT SJC ATHLETICS

 Saint Joseph’s is dedicated to the NCAA DIII philosophy of making athletics an integral part of the educational experience and creating an opportunity for student-athletes to become well-rounded individuals.
 The College also places an emphasis on the primary tenets of the GNAC: Community, Sportsmanship and Integrity.

-In all, fourteen St. Joe’s programs participate in the GNAC: men’s and women’s cross country, golf, men’s and women’s soccer and volleyball in the fall; men’s and women’s basketball and women’s swimming in the winter; and baseball, men’s and women’s lacrosse and softball in the spring.
+In all, fifteen St. Joe’s programs participate in the GNAC: men’s and women’s cross country, field hockey, golf, men’s and women’s soccer and volleyball in the fall; men’s and women’s basketball and women’s swimming in the winter; and baseball, men’s and women’s lacrosse and softball in the spring.

 Saint Joseph’s College became a co-educational institution in 1970 and shortly thereafter announced the addition of an athletics program.
 The effort to establish a successful athletics program was spearheaded by the college’s first Athletic Director, Chris Kiernan, who also served as the Director of Admissions and Head Coach of the men’s basketball program at St. Joe’s.